heptarch/heptarch.github.io/drafts/demon.md

 velocity of rotation is maintained, in a turbine for example?
 By a combination of magnetism and cooling, I think we might apply these notions to corpuscular machines, but I fear some of the finer points of experimental chemistry elude me.
 I remember you stating in your lectures on acoustics that you studied with Kekulé?
-I hope to produce a carburet of chlorine."
+I hope to produce a specific carburet of chlorine."
 The notebook becomes suddenly clear, swimming before him in equations, engineering schematics, reaction pathways, scattered exclamations of EYPHKA!